ytakefuji/patient/README.md

 phope is a PyPI application. phope allows users to run on Windows, MacOS, and Linux operating systems as long as Python is installed on the system.

-data.csv is a data file composed of seven determinants such as "day" (tested date), "hgb" of hbA1c value (biomarker for diabetes), "ntbnp" of NT-proBNP value (biomarker for heart failure), "degree1" (polynomial regression for hbA1c), "degree2" (polynomial regression for NT-proBNP), y1-axis range (y1 low and high) and y2-axis range (y2 low and high).
+data.csv is a data file composed of seven determinants such as "day" (tested date), "hgb" of hbA1c value (biomarker for diabetes), "ntbnp" of NT-proBNP value (biomarker for heart failure), "degree1" (polynomial regression for hbA1c), "degree2" (polynomial regression for NT-proBNP), the first vertical-axis range on left (low and high), and the second vertical-axis range on right (low and high).

 The data.csv file must be created by the patient or physician.